fbpx

 4. IBS lifestyle

-How you’re living, and the impact of your lifestyle is not to be underestimated.
-Trying to reset your gut by focussing only on gut microbes, or food just won’t work.
+Don’t underestimate the impact of your lifestyle on your gut health.
+Trying to restore your gut by focussing only on gut microbes, or food just won’t work.
+You will also need to look at these areas:

 Did you know sleep is very important for digestion?
 It’s not just about feeling tired the next day, but actually a lack of sleep may change our cravings for food.
 Regulating our wake-sleep cycle is also very important for brain health, as well as maintaining a healthy weight.

-The vegus nerve connection between your brain and gut is a superhighway of information flowing backwards and forwards.
-How can we use this pathway to improve digestion?
-Stress has been linked to weight gain as well, so let’s look at the science of how and what you can do to reduce stress.
+The vagus nerve connection between your brain and gut is a superhighway of information flowing backwards and forwards.
+You’ll learn how to use this pathway to improve gut health.

 Movement can improve IBS

-You probably already know exercise is good for weight loss, but how does it affect your digestion?
-As part of the Gut Reset we’ll cover which types of exercise help the most, and how to avoid making your IBS worse through exercise.
+You probably already know exercise is good for staying healthy, but in what way does it affect your digestion?
+As part of my programme we’ll cover which types of exercise help the most.
+And strategies to avoid making your IBS worse through exercise.

-Whilst this is a model I use with my 1:1 IBS nutrition clients, there may be other areas we focus on during our 3 months together.
-I hope this has given you an idea of how comprehensive my Gut Reset package is, and how it might help you if you have digestive issues.
+I hope this has given you an idea of the comprehensive scope of my Gut Reset package.
+It might help you if you have digestive issues.

 I help people with IBS and SIBO get control of unpredictable gut symptoms to find long term relief from painful and embarrassing IBS without restrictive dieting.